Phantom stock

 Phantom stock can be taxable upon vesting, even if not paid out, if the value of the phantom shares is pegged to shares that themselves have value.
 Use of a "rabbi trust" may solve this problem in some jurisdictions; however, that subjects the payout to significant risk, such as not being protected from the company's creditors in the event of corporate bankruptcy.
 Another way to avoid incurring a taxable event at the time of vesting is to peg the payout only to the increase in value from the time of the vesting to the time of the payout.
 Thus, the value of the phantom shares at the time of vesting is zero and not subject to taxation as compensation.

 A company can also issue Phantom Stock Options, which create a similar result as non-qualified stock options (NSOs).
 Typically the Phantom Options are issued at a strike price equivalent to the fair market value of the company, resulting in no tax liability at issuance.
 As the value of the company grows over time, the value of the Phantom Options grows as well.
 Like NSOs, there are no tax liabilities upon vesting.
 Upon exercise, the owner of the Phantom Options receives a cash payout equivalent to the stock share price less the Phantom Option strike price.
 Like NSOs, the payout is taxed as ordinary income.
-There is no ability to exercise the Phantom Options are receive Stock shares, although there may be a provision to receive Phantom Shares.
+There is no ability to exercise the Phantom Options and receive Stock shares, although there may be a provision to receive Phantom Shares.
 Like Phantom Shares, Phantom Stock Options do not confer ownership rights, or dilute the share ownership of a company, although they do create liabilities to the company.
 They are used for constructing future cash payouts to a beneficiary, the value of which is tied to the appreciation of the company.
 They are considered deferred compensation plans as per section 409a of the tax code.

-For accounting purposes, phantom stock is treated in the same way as deferred cash compensation.
+For accounting purposes, phantom stock is treated as nonqualified deferred compensation.
 As the amount of the liability changes each year, an entry is made for the amount accrued.
 A decline in value would reduce the liability.
 These entries are not contingent on vesting.
 Phantom stock payouts are taxable to the employee as ordinary income and deductible to the company.
 However, they are also subject to complex rules governing deferred compensation that, if not properly followed, can lead to penalty taxes.